icefallgames/SCICompanion/SCICompanion/Docs/source/Classes/View.rst

-.. function:: setScale(theScale)
+.. function:: setScale([theY])
 	:noindex:

 	Sets the scale of the View.
+If no parameters are provided, the view will be scaling, but not have auto-scaling.

+	:param number theY: The y parameter corresponding to 100% size for auto-scaling.
+Passing 0 will disable scaling.